teleprint-me/vk-minimal/README.md

-# VkMinimal
+# VkC

 A headless compute pipeline using Vulkan in C.

 ## Overview

-**VkMinimal** is designed for raw, low-level GPU compute on Unix-like systems.
+**VkC** is designed for raw, low-level GPU compute on Unix-like systems.
 It emphasizes transparency, portability, and simplicity—**no rendering**, **no windowing**, **no BS**.
 All GPU work is performed via compute shaders.

 ## Dependencies

-VkMinimal relies on the following components:
+VkC relies on the following components:

 - **POSIX** — For broad Unix compatibility.
 - **Linux** — Target platform; tested on Arch Linux.